Novak478/novak478.github.io/_posts/2022-05-20-sportster.md

 ## My two cents

 Every bike I've owned besides my previous one (a 2006 Honda Rebel) I've tried to make look like a cruiser.
 It was awesome on one hand because I ended up getting some really rad, unique bikes that caught eyes and were full of stories at motorcycle meet ups as well as swap meets.
-It was maddening because at the end at the end of the day, everything was custom.
+It was maddening because at the end of the day, everything was custom.
 Different bolt sizes everywhere.
 Nothing standardized.
-This forced me to learn a lot, but reduced the "joy" owning a motorcycle heavily I found at the end.
+This forced me to learn a lot, but reduced the "joy" owning a motorcycle heavily I found.

 Case in point, my 1983 Honda CM450A near the end.